Set Up an AWS Glue Data Catalog File Federation Connection (Beta)

 Requirements:

-- Firewall: If your Glue Data Catalog-managed Iceberg data lakehouse is behind a network firewall, add these Data 360 IP addresses to your allowlist before creating a connection.
+- Firewall: If your Glue Data Catalog-managed Iceberg data lakehouse is behind a firewall, add these Data 360 IP Addresses to your allowlist before creating a connection.
 If the network firewall that protects the Glue Data Catalog and the underlying S3 bucket are different, make sure to update both network firewalls.
-Also, both the Glue Data Catalog and the S3 bucket must be publicly accessible.
+Also, make sure both the Glue Data Catalog and the S3 bucket are publicly accessible.

-Connecting over AWS PrivateLink to either the Glue Data Catalog or the storage bucket isn't supported.
+Data 360 doesn't support connecting over AWS PrivateLink to either the Glue Data Catalog or the storage bucket.

 -